aws-samples/eks-security-compromised-cluster-remediation/README.md

 ## The environment
 For this workshop, you will be given access to an AWS account with an EKS cluster.
 You will access that cluster through a Cloud9 workspace.
 A slightly modified version of the e-commerce application, [Sock Shop](https://microservices-demo.github.io/), has been deployed to the cluster and the EKS control plane logs have been enabled.
 Your first priority is to find and isolate the attack.

+The Cloud9 workspace has been granted access to the Kubernetes API and is able to start an SSH session with all the worker nodes in the cluster.
+An S3 bucket for storing forensic data has also been created and is exposed via the $FORENSICS_S3_BUCKET environment variable.

 ### The cluster
 An EKS cluster has been provisioned in the us-west-2 region.
 The cluster's 3 worker nodes are distributed across 3 private subnets in the cluster VPC and are part of a [managed node group](https://docs.aws.amazon.com/eks/latest/userguide/managed-node-groups.html).
 The cluster API endpoint, i.e. the Kubernetes API, is accessible from within the VPC and the Internet.
 Access to the API server is secured using a combination of AWS Identity and Access Management (IAM) and native Kubernetes Role Based Access Control (RBAC).